tommyku/blog3/content/blog/i-switched-from-gnome-to-i3wm.md

 available today.
 Vendors even went up to QHD+ with 3200x1800 like my Razer Blade 2015 to please the eyes of the customers.
-Due to battery life issue and that there is no viable battery replacement solution except paying expensively to ship it back to Razer and replace it, I had to stick to my ThinkPad X230 which only holds 60% of its battery's original design capacity now.
+Due to battery life issue and that there is no viable battery replacement solution except paying expensively to ship it back to Razer and replace it.
+Therefore, I had to stick to my ThinkPad X230 which only holds 60% of its battery's original design capacity now.

 Recently I upgraded to Ubuntu 18.04 LTS hoping Linux 4.15 could give me some better battery life and prettier layouts.
 Naive was I. Desktop